Position: PhD Candidate

 Throughout the history of artificial intelligence (AI), it has been a common theme to fragment the grand goal of building intelligent agents into many in-depth but often incompatible subproblems, including statistical machine learning, optimization, motion planning, computer vision, etc. My research stems from a different perspective that emphasizes the breadth: how to integrate those individual modules into a cohesive intelligent system that can act and adapt itself in complex environments.

-Zi received her Master of Science in Electrical Engineering and Computer Science from MIT in 2016, and Bachelor of Engineering in Computer Science and Technology from Tsinghua University in 2014.
-She was a recipient of many awards including the Greater China Computer Science Fellowship and the Google Anita Borg Scholarship in China.
-During her study at MIT, she served as a co-president of Graduate Women in Course 6 (EECS) and as a reviewer of many leading conferences and journals in her field, such as the Annual Conference on Neural Information Processing Systems (NIPS) and the Journal of Machine Learning Research (JMLR).
+Zi received a master’s degree in electrical engineering and computer science from MIT in 2016, and a bachelor’s degree in computer science and technology from Tsinghua University in 2014.
+She has received many awards, including the Greater China Computer Science Fellowship and the Google Anita Borg Scholarship. while at MIT, she served as a co-president of Graduate Women in Course 6 (EECS) and as a reviewer of many leading conferences and journals in her field, such as the Annual Conference on Neural Information Processing Systems (NIPS) and the Journal of Machine Learning Research (JMLR).